jon-jacky/Piety/editors/edo.md

 *> ls.log !sh('ls -l')* Here the *!* preceding *sh* indicates that *sh*
 and what follows is a *Python* function call, not an editor command (this is only necessary if *wyshka* is not already in Python mode).

+There is a *Z* command that executes the current line with the  system shell, so you do not have to surround the command with *sh('...')*. *Z* appends the shell command output to the end of the  current buffer.

 ## Editor scripting ##